skryptx/Server-Side-Playground/java/README.md

 b) stringVar.charAt(5) // returns character at index 5
 c) Better option than String(immutable) is "StringBuffer"(in case of multithreading) and "StringBuilder"(incase of single threaded programs).

+### AutoBoxing and UnBoxing

+`Integer seven = 7;`\
+`Integer sevenAgain = 7`\
+`seven == sevenAgain` // true

+Definition: <b>Autoboxing</b> is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
+For example, converting an int to an Integer, a double to a Double, and so on.
+If the conversion goes the other way, this is called <b>Unboxing</b>.

+1. Here internally 7 is changed to Integer.valueOf(7), which searches for any heap variable already containg 7 and then assigns the reference to left hand side variable.
+2. AutoBoxing is syntactic sugar.
 ### Important Notes

 1. When you want accurate result , do not use float or doube.
 Use BigDecimal in that scenario. <br>